jimmy9065/FinbonacciNumber/README.md

 Main.cpp
 ==
-The in the main function, test cases with n=1,2,3,4,10,20 are tested.
+In the main function, test cases with n=1,2,3,4,10,20 are tested.